sighupio/fury-kubernetes-dr/README.md

 Velero on GCP is based on the [Velero GCP Plugin][velero-gcp-plugin-repo].

 It requires the secret `cloud-credentials` in the `kube-system` namespace containing a service account with appropriate credentials.
-In alternative, the module supports workload identity.
+As an alternative, the module supports workload identity.

 > Check the required Velero GCP plugin permissions [here][velero-gcp-plugin-repo-permissions]